SECOND HOMES AND INVESTMENTS

 The Phoenix - Scottsdale market has long been a favorite for 2nd home and investment property buyers.
 The Valley of the Sun offers an outstanding climate (most of the year), a rich arts and entertainment scene, and a vibrant outdoor lifestyle.
 The infrastructure is ever-growing and lets you get almost anywhere in the valley within an hour.
 Plus, housing is more affordable than in many cities of this size.

-Matthew Hoedt holds the designations of Certified Investor Agent Specialist (CIAS) and Resort & Second Home Property Specialist (RSPS).
+Matthew Hoedt has undergone extensive training in the art and science of real estate investing.
 He can explain the differences in financing, taxation, and valuation versus a primary residence.
-He’ll also help you compare the costs, rentability and income potential of various properties.
+He'll also help you compare the costs, rentability and income potential of various properties.

 His network includes property managers, lenders, and service providers that specialize in the 2nd home and investment property market.
 He’s been a bank VP, mortgage consultant, and licensed financial advisor, and is an investor himself.
 You’ll have a partner who is highly knowledgeable in finance and investing as well as real estate.

 A second home is a property that you purchase to live in yourself, even if it’s only for part of the year.
 To be considered a second home, it must be some distance from your primary residence, although this requirement varies by lender.
 Most will insist that it's at least 50 miles from your first home.
 For tax purposes, a home that you live in at least part of the year and is rented out less than 180 days can be considered a second home.

 Lenders generally offer more lenient terms and lower qualification hurdles for second homes than they do for investment properties.
 Down payments can be as low as 10%.
 Interest rates will be higher than for a primary residence, but lower than for an investment property.